Murder of Mee Kuen Chong: Background and murder

 Mitchell and her mother planned to make improvements to their property, adding another floor to the house, but were cheated out of £230,000 by two builders they had hired for the project.
 Chong agreed to give Mitchell £200,000, and the two exchanged numerous text messages on the subject.
-But Chong later withdrew the offer, and urged Mitchell to sell the house and "enjoy" the money instead.
+Chong, however, later withdrew the offer, and urged Mitchell to sell the house and "enjoy" the money instead.
 On the morning of 11 June 2021, Mitchell travelled to Chong's house in Wembley, north London, carrying a large blue suitcase.
 It is believed she then killed Chong and put her body in the suitcase, breaking Chong's ribs in the process, before taking the suitcase with her when she left the property several hours later.
 She also stole documents from Chong's house, and together with documents stolen from a recently deceased neighbour, she later attempted to use them to forge a will leaving the bulk of Chong's £700,000 estate to herself.
 Chong, who had last been seen alive on 10 June, was reported missing by her lodger on 11 June.
 When Mitchell was questioned by police as to Chong's whereabouts, she said Chong had gone to stay with family friends "somewhere close to the ocean", and that she had been feeling "depressed".

 Mitchell stored the suitcase in the garden of the house she shared with her mother for two weeks.
 After reactivating her deceased neighbour's mobile phone, then using it to hire a car, on 26 June, she drove 200 mile to Salcombe in Devon to dispose of the body, and dumped it on a woodland path near Bennett Road.
 The body, with the head missing, was found by holidaymakers the following day.
 A police search subsequently found the head four days later, around 10 m away from the rest of the body.
-Chong was 67.
 Chong's body was too badly decomposed to determine a cause of death, but a post mortem did ascertain that Chong had received a fracture to the skull.